 - 17 x 24 = ?

-You immediately know it’s a math problem and that you can solve it.
+You immediately know this is a math problem and that you can solve it.
 You also instantly know that 153 and 12,909 are both implausible answers.
 But without spending some time on the problem, you can’t be sure that the answer isn’t 568.
 An exact answer didn’t come to mind as you read the question and you can choose whether or not you want to engage with the question to figure it out.
-Try to solve the problem if you haven’t already.
+Take a moment and try to solve the problem if you haven’t already.

 What you’ve just experienced is slow thinking.
 You’ll notice this is a pretty slow, deliberate and effortful process.
 You felt the burden of holding all the information in your head, while going through a series of steps to get to the answer (which is 408 by the way).

-This is the explanation from the first couple of pages of Daniel Kahneman’s brilliant book ‘Thinking, Fast and Slow’.
-Kahneman demonstrates that we have two systems.
+This is a quick summary of the first couple of pages of Daniel Kahneman’s brilliant book ‘Thinking, Fast and Slow’.
+Kahneman demonstrates that we have two mental systems.
 A fast, automatic and effortless system and a slow system that you can choose to use for complex computations.

-Let’s circle back to music theory.
 Say you’re playing a solo and think to yourself: “Let me try that new scale I learned last week.”
 You might get lucky and sound half-decent, but most likely whatever you play will sound forced and unnatural.
-(I’m speaking from personal experience here – this is something that happened to me all the time when I was at music school and had to learn a ton of new scales and positions etc.)
+(I’m speaking from personal experience here – this is something that happened to me all the time when I was at music school and had to learn a ton of new scales etc.)

 In other words, we should get music theory to a point where it’s ‘automatic’.
 It shouldn’t be something that you choose to use, it should just be there.
-A painter isn’t racking his brain to remember whether this or that colour is called mint green or magenta.
-He simply knows.
-He isn’t thinking about drawing a ‘circle’, he just does it.
+A painter isn’t racking her brain to remember what color you get when you mix blue and red.
+She simply knows.
+She isn’t thinking about drawing a ‘circle’, she just does it.